Loading. Please wait...

 • What/who are you looking for?

-When considering applications, the Geffen staff considers the strength of each applicant’s writing sample and project proposal as well as the fundamental importance of having a dynamic range of identities, creative approaches, and lived experiences represented within The Writers’ Room cohort.
+When considering applications, the Geffen staff considers the strength of each applicant’s writing sample and project proposal as well as the fundamental importance of having a dynamic range of identities, creative approaches, and lived experiences represented within the Writers’ Room cohort.
 Playwrights of all writing styles, races, ethnicities, gender identities and expressions, abilities, ages, and career levels are encouraged to apply.

 • Will the Geffen produce my play?

-• When and where are the meetings?
+• When and where are the meetings and readings?

-The program dates are September 2023 – August 2024, with culminating readings scheduled from September 2024 – December 2024.
+The program dates are September 2025 – August 2026, with culminating readings at the Geffen scheduled from September 2026 – December 2026.

 QUESTIONS?